RAy3 microwave units work as a point-to-point link in a full duplex setting with transfer speeds of up to 1002 Mbps.

 QR code – www link to the latest version of the User manual

 TX, RX freq – range of working frequency

 PoE – power supply characteristics

 RAy3 microwave link consists from a pair of units for the chosen band (selected according to Ordering codes for HW units) with the proper SW feature keys for capacity and SW feature keys for other functions.
 Each feature key is generated for the unique serial number of the unit (and does not work in other unit).
 Once installed, feature key unlocks a specific feature or function of the unit.
 Feature keys could be erased or upgraded.

-The proper pair (from the same row) of Lower and Upper units should be selected when ordering the microwave link.
-Both RAy3-17 and RAy3-24 have only one HW model.
+The proper pair (from the same row) of Lower (L) and Upper (U) units should be selected when ordering the microwave link.
 The difference between L and U code is only in default factory settings, which are different for each side of the link.
 Unit marked with L is set for transmission on lower frequency (and receive on higher one), while unit marked with U is set for transmission on higher frequency (and receive on lower one).
-This allows the link to be established without any initial manual settings – just by powering up both units at factory defaults.
+This allows the link to be established without any initial manual settings – just by powering up both units at factory defaults (see Quick Guide).